 - SPA v Sig A – Colchester Military Court Centre – Represented a soldier with a poor disciplinary record charged with disgraceful conduct of an indecent kind.
 The defendant received a sentence of 60 days detention.
 His co-defendant received 90 days.

-- Birmingham City Council v JD [ongoing] – Birmingham Crown Court -Represented defendant charged with environmental offences involving using a vehicle to deposit controlled waste.
+- Birmingham City Council v JD – Birmingham Crown Court -Represented defendant charged with environmental offences involving using a vehicle to deposit controlled waste.
+(Reported in Birmingham Mail)

 - RS v Metropolitan Police – Ealing Magistrates’ Court – Successfully argued under the Police Property Act for the return of an unlawfully seized dog.